sharjeel/notes/lua.md

 Useful idiom: `x = x or v`

+### Arithmetic Operators

+Lua supports binary `+ - * /` and unary `-` for real numbers.
+Also partially supports exponetiation `^` whose implementation is not part of Lua core but is accessible through mathematical library.

 ### Concatenation

 Concatenation is denoted by two dots `..`.
 If any operand is a number, it is converted to a string.